dataforgoodfr/quotaclimat/README.md

 # QuotaClimat x Data For Good
 ![](quotaclimat/utils/coverquotaclimat.png)
 The aim of this work is to deliver a tool to [QuotaClimat](https://www.quotaclimat.org/ "Quotaclimat website"), allowing them to quantify the media coverage of the climate crisis.
 By the mean of sitemap scrapping (among others data sources), a Streamlit dashboard is developed to answer their needs.
+- 2022-09-28, Introduction by Eva Morel (Quotaclimat): from 14:10 to 32:00 https://www.youtube.com/watch?v=GMrwDjq3rYs
+- 2022-11-29 Project status and prospects by Estelle Rambier (Data): from 09:00 to 25:00 https://www.youtube.com/watch?v=cLGQxHJWwYA

 This is work in progress!
 If you want to contribute:
 - Join https://dataforgood.fr/join and the Slack #offseason_quotaclimat
 - Learn about the project https://dataforgood.fr/projects/quotaclimat
 - To get assigned a task, introdcue yourself on Slack.
 Dev meetings are on Tuesdays at 19h or 13h.